AbdoElsaed/CRYPTO/README.md

 # CRYPTO
 I've created this application as a side-project while studying "Computer Security" subject as a CS student.

-The app can be considered as a reference for some cryptography algorithms.
+The app can be considered as a reference for cryptography algorithms.

 Included cryptography algorithms are built in JavaScript.